-Whether you’re launching a new product or expanding your business into a new market — to do this effectively, you need a solid go-to-market strategy.
-Essentially, a go-to-market strategy (GTM) chalks out how your business can attract potential customers in a new market or grow your product line in existing markets.
+Whether you’re launching a new product or expanding your business into a new market — to do this effectively, you need a solid go to market strategy.
+Essentially, a go to market strategy (GTM) chalks out how your business can attract potential customers in a new market or grow your product line in existing markets.
 This strategy must be based on one thing and one thing only: how to reach the right people at the right time and with the right message.
 Your GTM plans will also help you differentiate from your competitors — and ultimately improve your brand’s sales and profits.

-How to build a go-to-market strategy
+How to create a go to market strategy

 While often confused, a business plan and a GTM strategy are not the same.
-The key difference is that your business plan provides a macro level overview of the business and market, whereas a go-to-market strategy operates at the micro level.
+The key difference is that your business plan provides a macro level overview of the business and market, whereas a go to market strategy operates at the micro level.
 Below, we’ll dive into the core components that you need to consider while framing your GTM strategy.

-Know your market and distribution plans
+GTM strategy framework: Know your market and distribution plans

 Defining your market is a crucial first step, helping you understand both your target consumer and how your competitors are operating.
 This will give you a solid overview of the existing market and help you find ways to optimise your marketing efforts for both the short- and long-term.
 To better understand your target consumer, we recommend creating buyer personas.
 Testing the product with a focus group, or running a pilot in your new market, will also give you critical feedback before your official launch.

 Questions to ask before developing a go to market strategy:

 - Which markets do I want to target: local, national or global?
 How does the demand and competition look in these markets?

 - Who is my buyer?
 Do I have a set of buyer personas?